Best Games 2026: 20 Games You Need to Play Right Now

 Platforms: PC, PS5, Xbox | Price: $70

-Assassin’s Creed goes to feudal Japan.
+Assassin’s Creed goes to feudal Japan, and I have to say — it’s the best AC since Origins.
 Play as Naoe (shinobi assassin) or Yasuke (samurai warrior) — two playstyles, one story.
-The seasonal weather system changes the map dynamically (frozen rivers become paths in winter).
-The best Assassin’s Creed since Origins.
+The seasonal weather system changes the map dynamically (frozen rivers become paths in winter), which adds this incredible layer of strategy.
+I was skeptical going in, but it won me over.

 RPGs & Open World